Keyboard shortcuts

 Harness Policy

-Aura's runtime harness is the primary end-to-end validation lane.
-Default harness runs exercise the real Aura runtime with real TUI and webfront ends.
+The runtime harness is the primary end-to-end validation lane.
+Default harness runs exercise the real Aura runtime with real TUI and web frontends.
 The goal is to catch integration failures in the actual product, not just prove a model.

 Quint and other verification tools generate models, traces, and invariants.
 They are not a replacement for real frontends.

-aura-app owns the shared semantic scenario and UI contracts. aura-harness consumes those contracts and drives real frontends. aura-simulator is the separate alternate runtime substrate.
+aura-app owns the shared semantic scenario, command-plane, and UI contracts. aura-harness consumes those contracts and submits shared semantic commands to real frontends. aura-simulator is a separate alternate runtime substrate.

 Use this lane matrix when selecting harness mode.